doda25-team9/operation/docs/assignments/a3-instructions.md

 ---

 ## Deployment Step 2: Deploy secrets
 The assignments ask for pre-deployed secrets.
-They are used in model-service, Grafana and Alermanager.
+They are used in model-service, Grafana and Alertmanager.
 You have to create them before installing the chart.
 ```bash
 kubectl create secret generic smtp-credentials \
   --from-literal=SMTP_USER="user" \